-To learn more about image compression, see our guide on how to optimize images for the web.
+You can learn about image compression in our guide on how to optimize images for the web.

 WebP images can help you speed up your WordPress website.
-It is a recommend best practice to be used along with a WordPress caching plugin, CDN, and more.
+It is a recommended best practice to be used along with a WordPress caching plugin, CDN, and more.

 Since WordPress 5.8, WordPress has supported WebP images by default.
 This means you can save and upload your WebP images to your WordPress website without using a plugin.